 Instructions

-- Pre-heat the oven to 200°C/390°F/gas mark 6 and bring a large pan of lightly salted water to the boil.
-Place the pasta in the boiling water then reduce to a simmer and cook as per the packet instructions.
+- Preheat the oven to 200°C/390°F/gas mark 6 and bring a large pan of lightly salted water to a boil.
+Place the pasta in the boiling water then reduce to a simmer and cook a few minutes short of the packet instructions.
 Add the cauliflower to the water for the last 5 minutes until it is tender but not too soft, then drain.575 g cauliflower, 340 g pasta shapes

-- Tip the pasta and cauliflower back into a large pan and stir in the spinach and cheese sauce.
-Tip everything into an oven proof baking dish and sprinkle over the remaining cheddar.
-(Store in the fridge at this point if necessary)100 g spinach
+- Tip the pasta and cauliflower back into a large pan and stir in the spinach and cheese sauce.100 g spinach

 - Bake in the oven for 15 - 20 minutes until the cheese is bubbling.